containers/bootc/docs/src/man/bootc-container-lint.md

 # DESCRIPTION

-Perform relatively inexpensive static analysis checks as part of a container build
+Perform relatively inexpensive static analysis checks as part of a container build.

+This is intended to be invoked via e.g. \`RUN bootc container lint\` as part of a build process; it will error if any problems are detected.

 # OPTIONS

 **-h**, **\--help**

-:   Print help
+:   Print help (see a summary with -h)

 # VERSION